shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-14.md

 ---
 title: Yield Analytics 7.14
-description: Learn how to manage saved reports, edit screens options, create a new schedule, add additional metrics, and apply additional filters in new landing page for find. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Learn what are the new details added in Manage Saved Reports present in Admin Tools dropdown. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---